 I will be depending on this process for the support of my later years of Elder creativity.
 This patronage will enable me to write and teach with a degree of freedom; in a sense to have “tenure” in this last part of my life.
 Please consider using this helpful organization and website to join with me as a Patron:

-You can contribute any amount you wish, but if you can give $20 a month or more you will have access to bi-weekly postings from my personal journal.
-This will enable a glimpse into my more intimate musings and thoughts as I live, work, and write my way along the path of freedom, simplicity, and joy.
+You can contribute any amount you wish.
+As a $10 patron you will receive my weekly in-depth journal, The Journal of the Wandering Taoist.
+This will give you a look into my more intimate musings and thoughts as I live, work, and write my way along the path of freedom, simplicity, and joy.
 It will be a look over my shoulder as I work to heal myself and the land on which I live; as I write my poetry, essays, and novel; and as I give what is my Elder gift to give – my thoughts and words.

 A friend writes a blog post I follow and just posted a lovely explanation of the Patreon approach to funding.
 Read it HERE.